lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 **Exception:** Any decisions to be made for a referendum are not announced until the action succeeds (see [The Political Action](#the-political-action)).

+The action card (if any) stays in limbo until the action reaches resolution (blocked or successful), whence card is put in the ash heap or in play, as appropriate.

 > During Sarah’s minion phase, she decides that one of her unlocked minions, Belinde, will take an action to bleed her prey, Alexis.
 > Sarah locks Belinde and says, “Belinde bleeds Alexis for 1 (meaning 1 pool).”
 > After resolving that action (successful or not), Sarah decides that another of her unlocked minions, The Dowager, will recruit an ally, the Underbridge Stray, from her hand.